mankabi/track-my-flights/README.md

 # Track My Flights

-I used a web-based solution to track my flight logs, which is hosted by someone who is running it voluntarily.
+I used a web-based solution to track my flight logs, which is hosted by someone who is running it voluntarily.<br>
-It works well, but I had some concerns like it might be discontinued out of sudden.
+It works well, but I had some concerns like it might be discontinued out of sudden.<br>
 So I made it on my own.
-I let Claude code to build it from my scetch and rough ideas.
+I let Claude code to build it from my sketch and rough ideas.<br>
-You can store and control all your flight logs with your own device, just like I did it.
+You can store and control all your flight logs with your own device, just like I did it.<br>

 ## Features
 Built by a frequent flyer who wanted their flight history to outlive any hosted service.